New to farming

 This helps us manage funding from the Common Agricultural Policy and helps us implement laws and regulations around public, plant and animal health.

-In some cases, Rural Payments and Services is required by law to pass on details of your business to other public bodies and agencies.
+We may be required by law to pass on details of your business to other public bodies and agencies.

-Apply for funding from the Common Agricultural Policy (CAP) through us.
+You can apply for funding from the Common Agricultural Policy (CAP) through us.
 Find out more about the CAP below.

 Funding is available through a number of different schemes, each with the aim of supporting Scottish agriculture and rural life.